Advertisement

 1 / 7

-For people with type 2 diabetes, what you eat plays a big role in your blood sugar, or glucose levels.
-A rise in blood sugar after eating is typical; a big spike, however, can lead to hyperglycemia, or high blood glucose, which can have serious health implications.
+If you have type 2 diabetes, what you eat plays a big role in your blood sugar, or glucose levels.
+A rise in blood sugar after eating is normal.
+A large spike, however, can lead to hyperglycemia, or high blood glucose, which can have serious health implications.

 2 / 7

-Or chicken, or eggs—these carb-free proteins don’t even register on the glycemic index, and won’t cause a spike in blood sugar.
-(The same is true for steak and prime rib, but diabetics face an increased risk of heart disease, so it’s best to limit these high-fat, artery-clogging options.)
+Consider building your meal around fish, chicken, or eggs.
+These carb-free proteins don’t even register on the glycemic index and won’t cause a spike in blood sugar.
+The same is true for steak and prime rib, but it’s best to limit these options because people with diabetes have an increased risk of heart disease.
+Many cuts of beef and pork are high in saturated fat, which can contribute to cholesterol and heart issues.

 3 / 7